Robert N. Grosshandler - Founder & President

 Robert Grosshandler's career spans more than 35 years as an entrepreneur and principal in e-commerce, software, marketing, and real estate ventures.

 Mr. Grosshandler co-founded iConsumer in 2015, taking advantage changes in the regulatory environment made possible by the JOBS Act of 2012. iConsumer filed to go public under Title IV, Tier 2 (Reg.
 A+) in September, 2015.
-Because iConsumer may become the most widely held company ever, Mr. Grosshandler co-founded ShareholderAcademy.com, to the resource for the first-time investor in crowdfunded startups, as well as for iConsumer corporate governance issues.
+It's first offering was qualified in September, 2016.
+It is traded on the OTCQB market under the symbol RWRDP Because iConsumer may become the most widely held company ever, Mr. Grosshandler co-founded ShareholderAcademy.com, to the resource for the first-time investor in crowdfunded startups, as well as for iConsumer corporate governance issues.

 In 2005, Mr. Grosshandler co-founded eComXpo - the online virtual trade fair for the eCommerce industry. eComXpo was sold in 2009.
 In 2011, Mr. Grosshandler founded Outsourced Site Services, LLC, a Chicago-based company that provides marketing, accounting, and fulfillment services to e-commerce companies.